yanggautier/exploradome_tangram/README.md

 <p align="center"><img src="data/helpers/performance.png" width="640"\></p>

-### Using custom trained YOLOv4 weights
+## Setting-up : using custom trained YOLOv4 weights

-<strong>Note:</strong>  If you want to use  you own weights:
+<strong>Note:</strong>  To use  our own weights:
-Copy and paste your custom .weights file into the 'data' folder and copy and paste your custom .names into the `data/classes/` folder.
+Copy and paste custom .weights file into the 'data' folder and copy and paste your custom .names into the `data/classes/` folder.
 The only change within the code you need to make in order for your custom model to work is on line 14 of `core/config.py` file.
 Update the code to point at your custom .names file as seen below. (my custom .names file is called custom.names but yours might be named differently).